SivaSankarS365/BDL-A2/README.md

 ```
 Container id can be found using `docker ps`.
 If permission error throws up then run `chmod -R 777 /opt/airflow` inside the docker container.

+Task-2 is only run on first 10 files for demo.